-Rachel writes local newscasts, as well as national/international headlines for Here & Now.
+Rachel Paiste writes local newscasts, as well as national and international headlines for Here & Now.

 A local group is collecting backpacks filled with toys, clothes and toiletries to give to children being moved into foster care in memory of the toddler found dead on Deer Island this summer.

 Yoga raves have popped up across the globe, and the movement, which brings participants peace and balance via back-bends and throbbing base lines, has cropped up in Boston.